cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/agents/installation.md

 daemon.
 This script needs to be downloaded and executed manually for every agent.

-#### Provided agent step-by-step-guide
+#### Provided Agent Step-by-Step-Guide

 For the purposes of this example we will be using a manager IP of _192.0.2.4_ and deploying an agent for the node with node instance ID _container_nwxqiu_.

 1. Prepare a Virtual Machine or Image with a custom agent.
-Either Prepare a custom agent or just upload an agent archive from `https://192.0.2.4:53333/resources/packages/agents/` <br>
+Either Prepare a custom agent or just upload an agent archive from:
+   `https://192.0.2.4:53333/resources/packages/agents/` <br>
 1. Install the blueprint:
     ```yaml